 Renewable fuels enable mitigating the CO2 emissions of the heavy-duty transport sector and the aviation industry.
-Major research efforts have consequently been devoted to the hydrotreatment of biobased feedstocks to renewable fuels, with a focus on hydrodeoxygenation (HDO), due to the significant oxygen content of biomass.1-8 Some renewable feedstocks, such as animal fats and biocrudes obtained via hydrothermal liquefaction (HTL) of algae and sewage sludge, contain nitrogen in addition to oxygen.9-14 Reducing the nitrogen content of such feedstocks via hydrodenitrogenation (HDN) is important, in parallel with HDO, as nitrogen-containing compounds poison catalysts in downstream processing units and negatively impact the fuel stability.
-While a complete oxygen removal can be obtained in the hydrotreatment of HTL biocrudes, HDN has been found to be more challenging, with the nitrogen removal often ranging between 50 and 80%.16-19 There is, thus, a need to develop catalysts that are active for both HDO and HDN.
+Significant efforts have consequently been dedicated to research on the hydrotreatment of biobased feedstocks to renewable fuels, with a focus on hydrodeoxygenation (HDO), due to the significant oxygen content of biomass.
+1-8 Some renewable feedstocks, such as animal fats and biocrudes obtained via hydrothermal liquefaction (HTL) of algae and sewage sludge, contain nitrogen in addition to oxygen.
+9-14 Reducing the nitrogen content of such feedstocks via hydrodenitrogenation (HDN) is important, in parallel with HDO, as nitrogen-containing compounds are known to poison catalysts in downstream processing units and negatively impact the fuel stability.
+While a complete oxygen removal can be obtained in the hydrotreatment of HTL biocrudes, HDN has been found to be more challenging, with the nitrogen removal often ranging between 50 and 80%.
+16-19 There is, thus, a need to develop catalysts that are active for both HDO and HDN.
 Nevertheless, research on the HDN and HDO of molecules which contain both oxygen and nitrogen is limited, despite the abundance of, e.g., fatty amides in renewable feedstocks.

 Supported noble metal catalysts activate hydrogen in relatively mild conditions and are highly active for HDO reactions, especially via decarbonylation and decarboxylation routes.
-5,22,23 Noble metal catalysts also exhibit activity towards C-N bond hydrogenolysis and are therefore an alternative to commercially used transition metal sulfide catalysts for the hydrotreatment of renewable, sulfur-free feedstocks.
+5,22,23 Noble metal catalysts also exhibit activity towards C-N bond hydrogenolysis and are therefore an alternative to commercially used transition metal sulfide catalysts for the hydrotreatment of sulfur-free renewable feedstocks.
 24-26 Considering the challenges encountered with the HDN of renewable feedstocks and the high activity of noble metal catalysts, it is relevant to study the activity of noble metal catalysts for simultaneous HDO and HDN.
 16-19 The HDO and HDN of n-hexadecanamide (C16 amide, C16H33NO) to n-paraffins was recently studied on a series of supported Pt catalysts by Verkama et al. 27 The Lewis acid properties of the support markedly influenced the HDO activity and the selectivity towards the initial conversion route, but the HDN of the nitrogen-containing intermediate products and significant formation of secondary amines and amides limited the overall activity of the catalysts.
 27 An inhibition of HDN by preferential HDO and condensation product formation has similarly been observed in the co-hydrotreatment of palmitic acid and 1-tetradecylamine over Pt/ZrO2.
-28

-In the hydrotreatment of fatty amides, the active metal can be expected to markedly influence the conversion of the amine intermediates.25,29-33 The activity and selectivity between HDN and condensation of alkyl amines strongly depends on the active metal, which suggests that an appropriately chosen active metal could enhance the paraffin yield and mitigate the formation of condensation products.25,29-32 For example, Rh has been found to favor the formation of hydrocarbons in the hydrotreatment of methylamine, while secondary and tertiary amines readily are formed on Pd.
+28 metal could enhance the paraffin yield and mitigate the formation of condensation products.
+25,29-32 For example, Rh has been found to favor the formation of hydrocarbons in the hydrotreatment of methylamine, while secondary and tertiary amines readily are formed on Pd.
 25,29-32 The metal identity also influences the activity and selectivity for the HDO of fatty acids and alcohols, i.e., the oxygen-containing compounds that are formed as intermediate products in the hydrotreatment of amides.
 Here, Ru, Rh, Pd and Ni typically favor decarbonylation and decarboxylation routes, whereas Pt may favor C-O bond hydrogenolysis pathways, particularly if paired with a Lewis acidic support.
 5,22,23,34-37 Considering the impact of the metal identity on the activity for HDN and HDO individually, it is of interest to investigate the effect of the active metal in the hydrotreatment of molecules that contain both oxygen and nitrogen.